Robert-Xsa/Sarcasm-Detector-Using-Embeddings/README.md

 Transfer learning is a machine learning technique where a model trained on one task is adapted for a second related task.
 In traditional machine learning approaches, models are trained to perform a specific task from scratch using a large dataset.
 However, transfer learning leverages knowledge gained from solving one problem and applies it to a different, but related, problem.

 The idea is that the knowledge acquired during the training of a model on one task can be useful for improving the performance of a model on a different task.
 This is particularly beneficial when the amount of labeled data for the target task is limited, as transfer learning allows the model to leverage knowledge gained from a larger dataset in the source task.

+There are different ways to perform transfer learning, but two common approaches are: